Zero Knowledge Systems

 Zero-Knowledge Systems was one of the first large-scale commercial attempts to combine cypherpunk principles with a for-profit technology.
-During its heyday ZKS captured the media's imagination and successfully drew attention to the privacy risks of unsuspecting internet users.
+During its heyday, ZKS captured the media's imagination and successfully drew attention to the privacy risks of unsuspecting internet users.

-Being based in Canada allowed it to circumvent US ban on strong cryptography, considered "munitions" at the time.
+Being based in Canada allowed it to circumvent the US ban on strong cryptography, considered "munitions" at the time.
 ZKS was featured in Wired magazine as early as 1999.

 The ZKS Freedom Network was a pioneer of anonymous networking technology, predating the Tor network.

 Some of the enterprise privacy research was also inherited by the IBM Tivoli digital rights management suite.

 Several of the company's employees were from an academic privacy-enhanced technology background: Stefan Brands (senior cryptographer) and cypherpunk background Ian Goldberg (chief scientist) and Adam Back (architect & cryptographer).
-Other employees included Mike Shaver (chief software officer), Adam Shostack, Anton Stiglic, Jonathan Wilkins and Ulf Moller.
+Other employees included Mike Shaver (chief software officer), Adam Shostack, Anton Stiglic, Christian Paquin, Jonathan Wilkins and Ulf Moller.
 Stephanie Perrin served as Chief Privacy Officer for the firm before she became Director of Research and Policy at the Office of the Privacy Commissioner of Canada, and helped to draft PIPEDA, the Canadian privacy law.